What is a Monitor? Definition and Full Discussion

 Operation of a monitor

-This beam of electrons periodically stimulates the screen, which is internally coated with phosphor, to make up the points that will make up the characters (letters, numbers, and signs).
+In the Cathode Ray Tube, a beam of Electrons – which can precisely control in position and intensity – periodically stimulates a Screen internally coated with Phosphorus to make up the points that will make up the characters (letters, numbers and signs) on that monitor.

-Several features define what a monitor looks like:
+Several features define what is a monitor looks like:

 • Luminance: measured in cd/m² or Nits, it is a measure of the intensity of light emitted by the monitor.
 It is also known as “Brillo”.